manorrock/off-you-go-with-java/functional/predicate.md

 ## Testing equality using a predicate

-A static method that returns a predicate that will perform an `.equals` check against the given object.
+The `Predicate` class has a static method that returns a predicate that will perform an `.equals` check against the given object.

 ```java
   Predicate<Integer> isZero = Predicate.isEqual(0);